Airstrip-AI/airstrip/README.md

 #### .env

 `.env` is used as `env_file` in `docker-compose.yml` to provide environment variables.
-If you update the database values (e.g. credentials), make sure to update the [SQL init script](/airstrip-be/docker-entrypoint-initdb.d/init.sql) and flyway section in [docker-compose.yml](./docker-compose.yml).
+If you update the database values (e.g. credentials), make sure to update the [SQL init script](/airstrip-be/docker-entrypoint-initdb.d/init.sql).

 #### AIRSTRIP_JWT_PUBLIC_JWK and AIRSTRIP_JWT_PRIVATE_JWK